-The U.S. Army Corps of Engineers’ Upper Mississippi River Restoration Program includes studies and projects in the Upper Mississippi River system north of Cairo, IL.
+The U.S. Army Corps of Engineers’ Upper Mississippi River Restoration (UMRR) Program includes studies and projects located in the Upper Mississippi River system north of Cairo, Illinois.
 The system includes the Illinois River.

-Project dedication scheduled for Harpers Slough, complete plans and specifications for Bass Ponds and award construction contract, complete planning, plans and specifications for McGregor Lake.
+Initiate construction of Conway Lake, award construction contracts for Bass Ponds and McGregor Lake.
 Planning continues on Lower Pool 10 Islands and Reno Bottoms in Pool 9.

-The authorized program funding is $33.17 million annually.
-The president’s fiscal year 2019 budget is $33.17 million.
-A total of $630 million has been appropriated through fiscal year 2019.
+The authorized program funding is $33.17 million annually to include three Corps districts on the Upper Mississippi River.
+The president’s fiscal year 2020 budget is $33.17 million.